The pre-assembled and tested plant immediately before delivery to site

 Chemical dosing is automatic.
 Automatic systems then check that the wastewater is suitable for discharge to foul sewer.
 There is a possibility of various concentrations of a range of organic materials being present.
 This is also analysed.

+H+E manufactured, assembled and tested the plant in our factory before delivery.
 In recent years, H+E has dramatically increased the amount of pre-assembly and factory testing done for its plants.
 The prime reasons for this are to both improve the quality of equipment supplied and also minimise installation time on site.
 These continuously-uprated targets are totally in-line with H+E’s philosophy of Continuous Improvement.

-A high percentage of our overall business is from clients placing more orders with us so, although we know we are a long way from being perfect, we think it is reasonable to assume that we are doing a fairly good job and that our clients are satisfied!
+A high percentage of our overall business is from clients placing more orders with us.
+So, although we know we are a long way from being perfect, we think it is reasonable to assume that we are doing a fairly good job and that our clients are satisfied!